jtmtran/Employee_Attrition_Project/README.md

 - Goal: Identify factors contributing to attrition and provide actionable recommendations.

 ### 2. SQL Analysis
+The SQL queries used for data analysis are available in the sql_queries folder.
 SQL was used extensively for data cleaning, exploration, and analysis.
 Below are some highlights:

 Key Queries